sleepingkingstudios/incunabulum/systems/5e/variants/secondary-classes.md

 > *Example:*
 >
-> Vadania is a Druid, with a secondary class of a 5th-level Warlock.
+> Vadania is a Druid, with a secondary class of a 5th-level Sorcerer.
 She receives two 1st-level spell slots, two 2nd-level spell slots, and one 3rd-level spell slot.

 > *Example:*
 >